Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Experimental Details

-\subsection{Pretrained Denoisers \& Fine-Tuning}
+\subsubsection{Pretrained Denoisers \& Fine-Tuning}

-Prior work has shown promise for denoisers being used for general families of inverse problems \cite{romano2017little, lehtinen2018noise2noise}.
-To investigate the efficacy of using denoising networks as a basis for MRI reconstruction, we considered pretraining denoising networks.
-These networks were subsequently fine-tuned for the MR image reconstruction task.
+\RV{To investigate the efficacy of using denoising networks for MRI reconstruction, we compared Noise2Recon to a family of baselines where pretrained denoisers were fine-tuned on the MRI reconstruction task.
+This baseline had a two-stage training protocol: 1) self-supervised denoising pretraining and 2) supervised MRI reconstruction fine-tuning.

-Denoising networks were trained following a similar protocol to the one proposed in \cite{batson2019noise2self}.
-Because denoising can be formulated as an unsupervised problem, both fully-sampled and undersampled-only scans were used for training.
-To simulate a larger extent of training examples, fully-sampled scans were undersampled following the same undersampling pattern (Poisson Disc) and acceleration rate that would be used during fine-tuning.
-All examples were augmented with zero-mean complex-Gaussian masked noise with standard deviation $\sigma_{tr}$ sampled from range $\mathcal{R}(\sigma_{tr})$.
-The range $\mathcal{R}(\sigma_{tr})$=[0.2, 0.5) was chosen to be consistent with the range used for Noise2Recon and Supervised+Aug methods.
+\paragraph{Denoising pretraining.} Denoising networks were trained mridata 3D FSE knee training dataset following the protocol proposed in Noise2Self \cite{batson2019noise2self}.
+Because denoising can be formulated as a self-supervised problem, the model was trained with both fully-sampled and prospectively undersampled data.
+As a source of data augmentation, fully-sampled scans were undersampled following the same undersampling pattern (Poisson Disc) and acceleration rate that would be used during fine-tuning.
+All examples were augmented with zero-mean complex-Gaussian masked noise with standard deviation $\sigma_{tr}$ sampled from range $\noiserange$.
 The model was trained to recover the original, non-augmented image from the noise-augmented input.
-All denoisers were trained with the complex-$\ell_1$ objective.
-For fine-tuning, the network was initialized with the weights resulting in the lowest validation loss and trained following the supervised protocol detailed in \S\ref{sec:methods-baseline}.
+We refer to the output of this stage as the \textit{pretrained model}.

+\paragraph{MRI reconstruction fine-tuning.} The pretrained model was subsequently fine-tuned on the MRI reconstruction task using only fully-sampled data (i.e. supervised training).
+Two supervised training protocols were followed - training without any noise augmentations (i.e. \textit{Supervised-FT}) and with noise augmentations (i.e. \textit{Supervised+Aug-FT}).}